Back Injury In Philadelphia

-Back Injuries are among the most common kinds of traumatic injuries occurring in the general population.
-Whether it is a car accident, slip and fall or trip and fall, or even product based injury, back treatment is part of the medical regiment for most of these cases.
-At the same time, back injuries are some of the most hotly contested claims in the insurance industry, for the following reasons:
+Back Injuries are among the most common kinds of Traumatic Injuries occurring in the general population.
+Whether it is a Car Accident, Slip and Fall or trip and fall, or even Product Based Injury, back treatment is part of the medical regimen for most of these cases.
+At the same time, back injuries are some of the most hotly contested claims in the insurance industry for the following reasons:

 - Many claims are complicated by pre-existing back treatment